 - 500 grams pitted cherries

-- I use a big jar of pitted griottes cherries on light syrup.
-These are sour "morello" cherries.
+- Traditionally, dark red griotte cherries are used.
+This is a variety of Morello cherries, so they are sour/tart.
+I use a big jar of pitted griottes on light syrup.
 I like them best.

 - Do not ever use (or even buy) those pie-filling cherries that are canned with disgusting goo.